CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 ## Requirements

-For nodes to receive their OOB IP address automatically, they must:
+For nodes to receive their OOB IP address automatically:

-- Have DHCP enabled on their management interface
+- The node must have DHCP enabled on its management interface
-- Be connected to the OOB network (handled automatically when OOB is enabled)
+- The node must be connected to the OOB network (handled automatically when OOB is enabled)

-{{%notice note%}}
-If your node image does not have DHCP enabled on its management interface, the node will not automatically receive an IP address.
-The IP is still reserved for that node's MAC address, but the node must request it via DHCP.
-{{%/notice%}}

-### Custom Images

 Standard images (Cumulus Linux, Ubuntu cloud images) work out of the box.
-If you provide custom images, ensure DHCP is enabled on the management interface.
+For custom images, ensure DHCP is configured on the management interface.

-**Note on interface naming:** Modern Linux distributions use predictable interface naming (`enp0s3`, `ens3`, etc.) instead of traditional naming (`eth0`).
-AIR attaches the management interface first, so:
+## Interface Naming

+For standard nodes (nodes without `emulation_type` in the topology), AIR handles interface naming via UDEV rules.
+Before boot, AIR injects rules into the VM filesystem that rename each interface based on its MAC address to match the topology name.
+The flow is:

+1. AIR injects UDEV rules mapping MAC addresses to topology names
+2. VM boots, UDEV renames interfaces (management interface becomes `eth0`)
+3. Image runs DHCP on the management interface
+4. Node receives its reserved IP

+AIR-provided images are pre-configured to work with this system.
+For custom images, your image must:

+- Use kernel parameters: `net.ifnames=4 biosdevname=1`
+- Set `AlternativeNamesPolicy=` (empty) in systemd network configuration

-- With traditional naming (`net.ifnames=0 biosdevname=0`), the management interface will be `eth0`
+With these settings, your management interface will be named `eth0`.
-- With predictable naming enabled, the OS assigns a name based on the interface's PCI slot (e.g., `enp0s3`).
-The exact name depends on how the hypervisor presents the virtual hardware and may vary between environments.

-It is the image provider's responsibility to ensure DHCP runs on the correct interface.
+Emulated nodes (nodes with `emulation_type` in the topology) use their simulator engine's logic for interface naming—see the simulator's documentation for details.